-The total amount of unrecognized tax benefits at December 31, 2015 and December 31, 2014 was \$7.2 million and \$5.9 million, respectively.
-Of the total unrecognized tax benefits at December 31, 2015 and 2014, \$5.9 million and \$5.0 million, respectively, comprise unrecognized tax positions that would, if recognized, affect our effective tax rate.
+The total amount of unrecognized tax benefits at December 31, 2016, and December 31, 2015, was \$18.5 million and \$7.2 million, respectively.
+Of the total unrecognized tax benefits at December 31, 2016 and 2015, \$5.9 million and \$5.9 million, respectively, comprise unrecognized tax positions that would, if recognized, affect our effective tax rate.
+The increase in net liability is primarily related to two uncertain tax positions taken during the year.
+The first relates to our claiming certain tax deductions under a recent court case, but one that the IRS has vowed to appeal.
+The second relates to certain changes we made in our transfer pricing policies to better align statutory accounting with business operations.
 The ultimate deductibility of the remaining unrecognized tax positions is highly certain but there is uncertainty about the timing of such deductibility.
 Because of the impact of deferred tax accounting, other than interest and penalties, the disallowance of the shorter deductibility period would not affect the annual effective tax rate but would accelerate the payment of cash to the taxing authority to an earlier period.

-During each of the years ended December 31, 2015, 2014 and 2013, we recorded interest expense and penalties of \$0.3 million as income tax expense in our consolidated statement of income.
-At December 31, 2015 and 2014, we had \$0.6 million and \$0.5 million, respectively, of estimated interest expense and penalties accrued in our consolidated balance sheets.
+During each of the years ended December 31, 2016, 2015 and 2014, we recorded interest expense and penalties of \$0.3 million as income tax expense in our consolidated statement of income.
+At December 31, 2016 and 2015, we had \$0.6 million and \$0.6 million, respectively, of estimated interest expense and penalties accrued in our consolidated balance sheets.

-The following table summarizes the changes in unrecognized tax benefits during the years ended December 31, 2015, 2014 and 2013 (in thousands):
+The following table summarizes the changes in unrecognized tax benefits during the years ended December 31, 2016, 2015 and 2014 (in thousands):

-For the Years Ended December 31, 2015 2014 2013 Total amounts of unrecognized tax benefits, beginning of period \$ 5,942 \$ 6,325 \$ 5,906 Gross increases in unrecognized tax benefits as a result of tax positions taken during a prior period 47 432 8 Gross increases in unrecognized tax benefits as a result of tax positions taken in the current period 1,569 1,789 1,954 Decreases in unrecognized tax benefits relating to settlements with taxing authorities (2,242) (317) Decreases in unrecognized tax benefits as a result of a lapse of the applicable statutes of limitations (354) (362) (1,226) Total amounts of unrecognized tax benefits, end of period \$ 7,204 \$ 5,942 \$ 6,325
+For the Years Ended December 31, 2016 2015 2014 Total amounts of unrecognized tax benefits, beginning of period \$ 7,204 \$ 5,942 \$ 6,325 Gross increases in unrecognized tax benefits as a result of tax positions taken during a prior period 75 47 432 Gross increases in unrecognized tax benefits as a result of tax positions taken in the current period 12,657 1,569 1,789 Decreases in unrecognized tax benefits relating to settlements with taxing authorities (1,326) (2,242) Decreases in unrecognized tax benefits as a result of a lapse of the applicable statutes of limitations (147) (354) (362) Total amounts of unrecognized tax benefits, end of period \$ 18,463 \$ 7,204 \$ 5,942

 In the ordinary course of our business, our income tax filings are regularly under audit by tax authorities.
 While we believe we have appropriately provided for all uncertain tax positions, amounts asserted by taxing authorities could be greater or less than our accrued position.
 Accordingly, additional provisions on income tax matters, or reductions of previously accrued provisions, could be recorded in the future as we revise our estimates due to changing facts and circumstances or the underlying matters are settled or otherwise resolved.
 We are currently under tax examinations by various state and international tax authorities.
 We anticipate that these examinations will be concluded within the next year.
-We are no longer subject to U.S. federal examinations for tax years before 2013.
-With few exceptions, we are no longer subject to income tax examinations in any state and local, or international jurisdictions in which we conduct significant taxable activities for years before 2007.
+With few exceptions, we are no longer subject to income tax examinations in any state and local, or international jurisdictions in which we conduct significant taxable activities for years before 2008.